Booking a ceremony

 The fee you paid when you reserved your ceremony is a non-refundable booking fee which secures your date and time in our diary and starts the administration process.
 It is a separate fee, not a deposit, and as such is not deductible from the final ceremony fee.Close

-The fee you paid to the registrar is the statutory legal fee for giving notice of intent to marry or form a civil partnership.
+The fee you paid is the statutory legal fee for giving notice of intent to marry or form a civil partnership.
 This is not deductible from the final ceremony fee.

 Your final ceremony fee and fees for any marriage or civil partnership certificates must be paid no later than six weeks before the date of your ceremony.